1. Online Payments Services Agreement

 a) if delivered personally, at the time of delivery;

-d) when the party sending the notice is NAB or Australia Post, if sent by email, at the time when the email enters Your information system.
+c) when the party sending the notice is the NAB or Australia Post, if sent by email, at the time when the email enters Your information system.

-Australia Post and NAB may at any time set off any Liability owed by Australia Post or and NAB (as the case may be), to You on any account against any Liability owed by You to Australia Post or NAB (as the case may be) under or in connection with this Agreement.
+Australia Post and NAB may at any time without notice to You set off any Liability owed by Australia Post or and NAB (as the case may be), to You on any account against any Liability owed by You to Australia Post or NAB (as the case may be) under or in connection with these Terms and Conditions.
 For the purpose of this clause, “Liability” means any debt or monetary liability, irrespective of whether the debt or monetary liability is future or present, actual or contingent.

 29 DISCLOSURE STATEMENT